azman1101/etiqa-assessment-angular/README.md

-# CDN - Complete Developer Network
+# Etiqa Assessment Angular

 ## Features

-- User-friendly interface powered by Angular and Bootstrap.
+- User-friendly interface with by Angular and Bootstrap.
-- Secure authentication and authorization system.
-- Dashboard for companies to manage and view their list of freelancers.
+- Dashboard for CDN - Complete Developer Network to manage and view their list of freelancers.
-- CRUD operations for freelancers, including creating, reading, updating, and deleting freelancer profiles.
-- Ability to search and filter freelancers based on various criteria such as skills, availability, and location.
-- Detailed freelancer profiles displaying information such as skills, experience, portfolio, and availability.
+- Detailed freelancer profiles displaying information such as contact info, skills, hobby.
 - Communication tools to facilitate interaction between companies and freelancers.
-- Notifications and alerts to keep companies updated on freelancer activity.
 - Responsive design, ensuring the application works seamlessly across different devices.

 ## Prerequisites